lishirley89/Demand-Prediction-for-Bike-Share-System-Expansion/README.md

 ## Project Overview

-This project develops predictive models for bike share station demand by integrating multiple data sources including:
+This project develops predictive models for bike share station demand by integrating multiple data sources.
+The models can predict demand at any location in Chicago, enabling data-driven decisions for system expansion.

+### Key Capabilities
+- **Location-Based Predictions**: Predict demand at any coordinate in Chicago
+- **12-Month Forecasts**: Monthly predictions for classic and electric bikes
+- **City-Wide Coverage**: Pre-computed predictions for 810 H3 cells across Chicago
+- **Interactive Exploration**: Web app for visualizing predictions on a map

+### Data Sources
+The models integrate multiple data sources including:
 - **Divvy bike share trip data** (2021-2025)
 - **Census demographic data** (Cook County)
 - **Points of Interest (POI) data** from OpenStreetMap